JC Scull often writes about women's issues and accomplishments.

 2019-20 Coronavirus Outbreak

 The 2019-20 coronavirus outbreak is caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
 The disease is referred to as COVID-19 and it is an influenza-like ailment.
+While it is not the flu, it is worthwhile discussing it.

 The SARS-CoV-2 was first identified in Wuhan, Hubei, China and it is thought to have a zoonotic origin involving bats initially with pangolins as an intermediate host.
 The first person to have fallen ill was on December 1st, 2019, however a public notice of the outbreak was not released until December 31st.